 Online visits accommodate a maximum of 30 students.

 All online visits for schools, colleges, and universities are free.

 AccessibilityWhen booking an online visit, the following services are available by request.
 Please request the appropriate option(s) on the registration form.
 We ask for two weeks advance notice but will make every effort to accommodate all requests, including those made within two weeks of the event.
 For more information about accessibility at the Frick, visit www.frick.org/accessibility.

 - Live captioning: text provided live by a human interpreter.

 - American Sign Language (ASL) interpreter: a live interpreter will be visible in a pinned video window to provide ASL interpretation.

 - Copy of slides prior to the session: presentation materials will be provided for download before the event.

 Please email firstname.lastname@example.org.

 Support for Online Visits for Schools, Colleges, and Universities is provided by the Christian Keesee Charitable Trust, Barbara G. Fleischman, Epstein Teicher Philanthropies, the Charina Endowment Fund, and the Gladys Krieble Delmas Foundation.

-Online Visits for Schools, Colleges, and Universities are also supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council and by the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature.
+Online Visits for Schools, Colleges, and Universities are also supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council and by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.